manfontan/mongodb-bootcamp/PITCHME.md

  - Each RDN is comprised of name-value pairs.
 Every RDN must contain at least one pair.
  - Even though each component of a DN is in itself an RDN, it is a common practice to refer to the leftmost component of an entry's DN as the RDN for that entry, and to refer to the attributes included in that RDN component as naming attributes.
 Ex: uid=manuel.fontan
  - The null DN may be used to reference a special entry called the root DSE, which provides a lot of useful information about the directory server

 +++

+  - String representation of a DN:  A DN might have multiple string representations
+  All of the following are valid ways of representing the same DN:

+    - dc=mongodb,dc=com
+    - dc=mongodb, dc=com
+    - dc = mongodb , dc = com
+    - DC=MONGODB,DC=COM
+    - 0.9.2342.19200300.100.1.25=MongoDB,0.9.2342.19200300.100.1.25=Com

+    You need to be very careful to take this in account when trying to compare DNs.

++++